All the relevant information you need for traveling to and from Limerick and information about climate, clothing etc is found below:

 Getting to Limerick from Cork Airport

 Ireland has a temperate climate, resulting in relatively cool summers.
 The mean daily temperature in July is 15 – 20°C (59-69°F).
 It is generally quite dry in July but it is possible to experience many climate changes in one day.
 Rain can occur at any time, so come prepared!
+Do bring umbrellas and/or rainwear as this will not be provided.

 Ireland is generally informal about clothes.
 In the more expensive hotels and restaurants most people dress formally for dinner and a jacket and tie might be required.
 Warm sweaters, comfortable walking shoes and rainwear are advisable throughout the year.